natebarksdale/natebarksdale.github.io/src/content/blog/2010-10-01-mix-cd-nyrobi.md

 description: An exploration of the connections between Africa and New York through music, including a unique take on Babatunde Olatunji's "Akiwowo."
 emoji: 🎶
 tags:

+- 💿 Mix CDs
+- ✨ Wonder
+- 🍷 Europe
+- 🦁 Africa
+- 🇫🇷 France
 - 🌍 Culture
 - 🇺🇸 United States
 - 🎶 Activities
   haiku: |
   Beats from far away,
    City lights and echoes blend,
    Cultures intertwine.

 coordinates: [40.7128, -74.006]
----

 #### Wimbo Zuri Catalog No. 054.1A10-1